The Social Review

 By The Social Review

-Join members of the Social Review editorial team every week as we discuss and debate the future of socialism, analyse what's going on in the world and speak to a wide array of fantastic guests - from MPs to academics, journalists to activists, and beyond.
+Join members of the Social Review editorial team as we discuss and debate the future of socialism, analyse what's going on in the world and speak to a wide array of fantastic guests - from MPs to academics, journalists to activists, and beyond.
 Theme is The Dance by Kyle Cox, licensed under creative commons.

 The Wilderness Years and Labour Party Conference